JoshHadik/RapidRepetitions/README.md

 This repository is basically a place for me to store some of the best code I've written during my Rapid Repetitions.

-It's mainly for personal use since I find myself frequently using certain R2 (rapid repetition) projects for reference when completing certain tasks, and I'd like to make sure I always have access to them even if I lose this computer.
+It's mainly for personal use since I find myself frequently using certain R2 (rapid repetition) projects for reference when completing similar tasks, and I'd like to make sure I always have access to them even if I lose this computer.